TomConlin/Transdipporator/README.md

 ```

-Results will be found in a  `./data/` directory under the appropiate datastamp.
+Results will be found in a  `./data/` directory under the appropriate datastamp.